-Principles: All transportation policy decisions should be focused on increasing efficiency, efficacy and ease of movement of people and goods across Texas and between the other states and our neighboring countries.
-We should address system needs in the short-term while envisioning a system that is sustainable for the next several decades.
+Principles.
+All transportation policy decisions should be focused on increasing efficiency, efficacy and ease of movement of people and goods across Texas and between the other states and our neighboring countries.
+We should address system needs in the short-term while envisioning a system that is sustainable and resilient for the next several decades.
 While financing options, project sizes and decision processes are limiting factors to implementation, we cannot originate infrastructure goals based solely or primarily on funding.
 Financing methodology is an important but secondary question.
 Instead, we must first envision the system the state deserves and then determine how to pay for it.

-I-27 Extension: Support Designation of the I-27 Extension Route.
+I-27 Extension.
+Support Designation of the I-27 Extension Route.

-Proposition 7 Administration: Ensure that distribution is equitable throughout all regions of Texas for funding from Proposition 7, a constitutional amendment passed by Texas voters in 2016 to dedicate portions of revenue from the state’s general sales and use tax, as well as from the motor vehicle sales and rental tax to the State Highway Fund for non-tolled projects.
+Proposition 7 Administration.
+Ensure that distribution is equitable throughout all regions of Texas for funding from Proposition 7, a constitutional amendment passed by Texas voters in 2016 to dedicate portions of revenue from the state’s general sales and use tax, as well as from the motor vehicle sales and rental tax to the State Highway Fund for non-tolled projects.

-Bonds: Despite the appropriate concern over both state and local government debt, support the issuance of bonds as funding mechanisms for highway construction where the long-term financing of infrastructure makes financial sense, generates positive economic returns and where adequate revenues exist to retire the obligations.
+Bonds.
+Despite the appropriate concern over both state and local government debt, support the issuance of bonds as funding mechanisms for highway construction where the long-term financing of infrastructure makes financial sense, generates positive economic returns and where adequate revenues exist to retire the obligations.

-Vehicle Registration Fees: Support an increase in vehicle registration fees, dedicated to transportation infrastructure that will complement other sources of funding to ensure that Texas has a transportation system capable of maintaining and growing our state economy.
+Vehicle Registration Fees.
+Support an increase in vehicle registration fees, dedicated to transportation infrastructure that will complement other sources of funding to ensure that Texas has a transportation system capable of maintaining and growing our state economy.
 Encourage enforcement of registration compliance and reexamine penalties for noncompliance.

 Ongoing Projects.
 Support the use of additional state or federal funding for completing projects already underway.

 Multi-Modal Improvements and Integration.
 Support TXDOT efforts to assess and improve freight rail infrastructure in West Texas.
-Also support to integration and coordination, to the maximum extent possible, existing and future transportation corridors with energy corridors under development.
+Also support integration and coordination, to the maximum extent possible, of existing and future transportation corridors with energy corridors under development.
 Support a stable revenue stream for rail improvements.